ror-community/ror-records/README.md

 # Publish data dump to Zenodo
 1. Download the vX.X-YYYY-MM-DD-ror-data.zip file from ror-data to your computer
 2. Log into [Zenodo](https://zenodo.org/) using the info@ror.org account
-3. Create a new upload in the [ROR Data community](https://zenodo.org/communities/ror-data) (see past example https://doi.org/10.5281/zenodo.4929693).
-Make sure to include Related Identifiers metadata referencing previous releases.
+3. Create a new version of the ROR data dump (https://doi.org/10.5281/zenodo.6347574in the [ROR Data community](https://zenodo.org/communities/ror-data).
+Make sure the metadata for the new data dump includes version information, contributor information, and licensing information ("Creative Commons Public Domain Dedication and Certification").
+Keep the title metadata the same.
+The publication date should be the date that the dump was generated.
+Update the description with relevant information about the new release, such as the number of records being added/updated.

+# Generate release in ror-updates Github
+1. Create a new release in ror-updates that corresponds to the version number of the release
+2. Add information in the release notes about the records that have been added and updated

 # Announce production release
-TODO: develop standard text and  list of channels that we announce new release to
-TODO: process for notifying requestors that their curation request has been completed
+Announce the production release on the following channels:
+- Community channel in ROR Slack
+- Twitter
+- Github discussions ("announcements" category)
+- PID Forum
+- API Users' Group

+# Clean up ror-updates Github
+1. Close the release milestone
+2. Close the issues in the milestone
+3. Move the issues in the milestone to the "Done" column on the project board